Badruzaman/programmingChallengeProject/README.md

 ## API Detail
-Api /api/v1/generatefile is used for generate a file which size is 2MB and returns an URL (API) /api/v1/getfile to be downloaded the generated file and /api/v1/objectcount counts all four types of object already generated
+Api /api/v1/generatefile is used for generate a file which size is 2MB and returns an URL (API) /api/v1/getfile to be downloaded the generated file and /api/v1/objectcount counts four types of object already generated

 ## Code Detail
 I have written app.py for building all Api, and the file service.py is for all required method like generate file and counting objects and these type of job is done through helper.py file and config.py is for having base url